A top choice for its user-friendly design and compatibility with numerous types of doors.

 There's a tendency to view deadbolts as “basic” hardware.
 But there's a lot more to the deadbolt than meets the eye.
 Keep these features in mind when selecting a deadbolt for your home.

 Ease of installation and use are important considerations when choosing a deadbolt.
 You don’t want to have to deface your door just to make your new lock fit.
 And once it’s installed, you don’t want a lock that’s tricky to use.
 Check user reviews before purchasing a deadbolt to minimize your chance of buying a dud.
-The five deadbolts in our matrix, above, are all top contenders.
+The five deadbolts in our product list, above, are all top contenders.

 Not every deadbolt fits every door.
 Measure your door (including its thickness) and read the specs carefully before purchasing a deadbolt.
 The specs should include helpful information about which type of doors the lock will fit.